dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 Each value component contains the necessary logic to convert between a `ReadValue` and the representation in the UI as well as to convert between an edited value in the UI and a `UpdateValue` or `CreateValue`.

+##### Validation

+Each value component creates a form and sets the appropriate validators that can be data type specific.
+By default, a value is required and cannot be empty, i.e., the `Validators.required` is set.
+The default behaviour can be changed by setting `@Input: valueRequiredValidator` to false, in which case empty values are allowed.

+Note that the method `getNewValue()` will filter out empty values, i.e., return `false` instead of an instance of `CreateValue`.

+This is used in the event that a user should be able to submit a form without filling out every form field.

 ##### Simple and Complex Values